awsdocs/amazon-s3-userguide/doc_source/website-hosting-cloudfront-walkthrough.md

       If the URL used to access the distribution doesn't contain a file name, the CloudFront distribution returns the index document\.
 The **Default Root Object** should exactly match the name of the index document for your static website\.
 For more information, see [Configuring an index document](IndexDocumentSupport.md)\.

    1. Set **Logging** to **On**\.
+**Important**
+When you create or update a distribution and enable CloudFront logging, CloudFront updates the bucket access control list \(ACL\) to give the `awslogsdelivery` account `FULL_CONTROL` permissions to write logs to your bucket\.
+For more information, see [Permissions required to configure standard logging and to access your log files](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html#AccessLogsBucketAndFileOwnership) in the *Amazon CloudFront Developer Guide*\.
+If the bucket that stores the logs uses the bucket owner enforced setting for S3 Object Ownership to disable ACLs, CloudFront cannot write logs to the bucket\.
+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

    1. For **Bucket for Logs**, choose the logging bucket that you created\.